eas-93/generative-model-experiments/README.md

 - types_of_model - these notebooks implement several types of generative model trained on the MNIST handwritten digits dataset, using TensorFlow / Keras
   - mnist_vae.ipynb - a variational autoencoder
   - mnist_gan.ipynb - a generative adversarial network
-  - moist aae.ipynb - an adversarial autoencoder
+  - mnist_aae.ipynb - an adversarial autoencoder
 - memory_distortions - notebooks modelling memory distortions in this type of model (work in progress)
   - carmichael_expt_vae_with_context.ipynb - a notebook modelling the results of Carmichael (1932) regarding contextual effects on memory distortion
   - news_article_DRM_VAE_expt_one.ipynb - a model of semantic intrusion in the recall of word lists, working towards a model of the Deese-Roediger-McDermott task